zuku42/model-deployment/README.md

 # model-deployment

-Flask app serving predicted probability of a given basketball player getting drafted by an NBA team based on their performance in their final season in the NCAA.
+Flask app running a machine learning model predicting the probability of a given basketball player getting drafted by an NBA team, based on their performance in their final season in the NCAA.

 Files in this repository:
 - train.py - training of the estimator on a transformed dataset.